hanishkvc/prgs-docs-spreadsheetkvc/README.md

 The program requires python3, ncurses or equivalent and python-cryptography.

 It can run in the terminals of a linux/unix/macosx system.
 And so also in the linux terminal provided by windows subsystem for linux.

+One needs to run sudo python setup.py install to install the c extension module for csv file line loading.

 ### command line arguments